YizeZhang/Net_Diff/README.md

         After finish installing, you can find the execute file from the installed program directory, like C:\Program Files\Net_Diff\application\.

         !!!!!!!If your Windows OS is under C:\, Net_Diff may can’t read and write files under C:\.
-In this case, it is recommended to copy C:\Program Files\Net_Diff\application\ to other drive.!!!!!!!!!
+In this case, it is recommended to copy C:\Program Files\Net_Diff\application\ to other drive!!!!!!!!!

   3. Complete Full Installation

     Copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to the directory of Net_Diff GUI.

 ***
-* When use the software, please open it from file, not from Windows Start.
+* When use the software, please open it from execute file, not from Windows Start.

 * As for the use of Net_Diff, please refer to the guide document "A guide to use Net_Diff.pdf".